mas-bandwidth/gafferongames/content/post/go_stone_vs_go_board.md

 <img src="/img/virtualgo/multiple-axes-SAT.png" alt="multiple axis SAT" width="100%"/>

+This is where the SAT really starts to shine.
+Now instead of combinatorial explosion testing each of the features of the go stone vs. each of the features on the go board, we flatten both the go stone and the go board into support and test for collision one axis at a time.

-When considering multiple axes, apply the separating axis test as follows:
+The separating axis test as applied as follows:

 * Test all features in the region and determine if there is any separating axis
 * If a separating axis exists then the go stone is not colliding with the board